 Being from Chicago, it’s always fun and interesting to see native Floridians bundled up in winter jackets while I’m in shorts and a hoodie in 50-degree weather. 🙂

 The point is, everyone will be cold at some point, and there are plenty of ways to save money on your heating bill.
 Here are nine of them.

 Say goodbye to that first 10 seconds of freezing when climbing into bed.
 Seriously, if you haven’t tried flannel sheets you are missing out!

 With flannel sheets, as soon as you get in bed you are greeted with a coziness like no other.

 To give you an idea of how amazing they are, my two daughters used to climb into bed with my wife and me every night from being cold in their room.
 We bought them flannel sheets and they stay in their own beds!!

 Sorry about the exclamation points.
 I’m a little excited about that.

-Flannel sheets like these from Amazon are a great purchase and will help you feel warmer without having to raise your thermostat.
+Flannel sheets are a great purchase and will help you feel warmer without having to raise your thermostat.
 They may even allow you to keep your thermostat lower than you normally do.

 2. Switch Your Ceiling Fan Rotation